 Susan joined the DDS faculty in 1992.
-She is the music teacher for second through sixth and eighth grades.
-She administers the instrumental program, and facilitates students’ participation in a variety of music festivals including All County music festivals, NYSSMA solo evaluations and ACDA honor choirs.
+She teaches music to grades two through eight.
+In addition, she administers the instrumental program, and facilitates students’ participation in a variety of music festivals including All County music festivals, NYSSMA solo evaluations and ACDA honor choirs.
 Susan directs the two upper school theater productions and leads both school choruses.
 She frequently accompanies students in their recitals.
-Susan teaches three activity periods including Cappella singing group, drumming ensemble and baking.

-Susan attended Vassar College where she obtained her Bachelor’s degree in music and attended Manhattanville where she obtained her Master’s degree in music education.
+Susan attended Vassar College where she obtained her bachelor’s degree in music.
+She received a master’s degree in music education at Manhattanville.
 In 2001-2002 she took a professional development leave of absence to serve as the inaugural intern conductor with the Toronto Children’s Chorus.

-In addition to DDS, Susan as worked in Webatuck Central Schools where she taught music to fourth through sixth grades and led choruses for fourth through eighth grades.
-At Marist College Susan taught Music Theory and Sight Reading and directed chapel choir.
-She is the co-founder and artistic director of the Cappella Festiva Treble Choir, a community based children’s choir based in Poughkeepsie.
+Before coming to DDS, Susan worked in the Webatuck Central Schools where she taught music to fourth through sixth grades and led choruses for fourth through eighth grades.
+At Marist College Susan taught music theory and sight reading and directed chapel choir.
+She is the co-founder and artistic director of the Cappella Festiva Treble Choir, a community based auditioned youth choir based in Poughkeepsie.
 She also sings with the Cappella Festiva Adult Chamber Choir and currently serves as president of the Dutchess County Music Educators Association.

-Laurie joined the DDS faculty in 1995.
-She teaches physical education for first through fourth, sixth and eighth grades, and coaches varsity volleyball and girls’ lacrosse.
-In addition, Laurie is a third grade writing assistant, as well as an eighth grade homeroom teacher and an advisor.
+Laurie joined the faculty of Dutchess Day School in 1995.
+She teaches physical education for first, second, fourth, sixth and eighth grades, and coaches varsity volleyball and girls’ lacrosse.
+In addition, Laurie is a third grade writing assistant, as well as an eighth grade homeroom teacher and advisor.
 In the past she coached the school’s field hockey team and served as the athletic director.

-Laurie attended SUNY Brockport where she obtained a Bachelor of Science degree in physical education and a teacher certification for K-12.
-She also was enrolled at East Stroudsburg University where she studied sports management and sports medicine.
+Laurie attended SUNY Brockport where she obtained a bachelor of science degree in physical education and a teacher certification for kindergarten through twelve.
+She also was enrolled in the graduate program at East Stroudsburg University where she studied sports management and sports medicine.

-Prior to coming to DDS, Laurie taught preschool through eighth grade physical education at St. George’s School in Poughkeepsie, and taught kindergarten through sixth grade physical education at St. Mary’s School in Poughkeepsie.
-She has coached Volleyball at Spackenkill High School and Van Wyck Jr. High School, and coached basketball at Van Wyck Jr. High.
+Prior to coming to Dutchess Day School, Laurie taught preschool through eighth grade physical education at St. George’s School in Poughkeepsie, and taught kindergarten through sixth grade physical education at St. Mary’s School in Poughkeepsie.
+She has coached volleyball at Spackenkill High School and Van Wyck Jr. High School, and coached basketball at Van Wyck Jr. High.

 Jean joined the DDS faculty in 1994.
-She is the director of technology/media specialist.
-She is yearbook advisor, runs the after school program and school store, teaches library skills to Kindergarten, first, second and fifth grades, fourth grade internet research skills, and serves as the eighth grade homeroom teacher and advisor.
-Jean attended Simmons College where she obtained her Bachelor’s degree in Communications, and Marist College where she obtained her Master’s degree in Educational Psychology.
+She is the director of technology and the media specialist.
+She advises the yearbook, runs the after school program and school store, teaches library skills to third and fifth graders and computer classes to grades kindergarten, three, five and eight.
+Jean also serves as the eighth grade homeroom teacher and advisor.
+Jean obtained her bachelor’s degree in communications at Simmons College and her master’s in educational psychology at Marist.

 Prior to joining DDS, she co-owned a computer sales/services/training business where she taught computer classes for corporate and private clients.
-She also taught adult classes at Marist College, Dutchess Community College, and teacher classes at BOCES, and Hyde Park Adult Education.
+She also taught adult classes at Marist College, Dutchess Community College, Hyde Park Adult Education and BOCES.

 Alison Howard Roland

 Ali joined the DDS faculty in 1998.
 She is the art educator for grades kindergarten through eight, and the set design coordinator.

-She attended SUNY Purchase where she received her Bachelor’s in Fine Arts in sculpture, drawing and set design.
+Ali attended SUNY Purchase where she received a bachelor of fine arts degree in sculpture, drawing and set design.

-Nigel joined the DDS faculty in 2004.
-He is the athletic director, and he teaches physical and health education.
-In addition to his teaching duties, Nigel coaches varsity soccer, squash and tennis and facilitates the school’s ski/skate program.
+Nigel joined the faculty as the Dutchess Day School athletic director in 2004.
+In addition, Nigel teaches physical and health education.
+Nigel also coaches varsity soccer, squash and tennis and co-coordinates the school’s ski/skate program.

-Nigel attended Keele University, in England, where he obtained a Bachelor’s degree in education, and Madeley College of Education, in England where he received his certificate of education.
+Nigel attended Keele University, in England, where he obtained a bachelors degree in education, and Madeley College of Education, also in England, where he received his teaching certificate in physical education.

 In addition to DDS, Nigel has worked as the assistant director at Northern Westchester Cardiac Rehabilitation Center, the manager at the Millbrook Training Center & Spa, a lecturer in Leisure & Tourism at Loughton College of Further Education, in England, and was the head of physical education at Buckhursthill County High School, also in England.

-Gwendelyn joined the DDS faculty in 2010.
+Gwendelyn joined the faculty at Dutchess Day School in 2010.
 She teaches elementary music classes.